AdamGuidarini/Arduino-Alarm-Clock/README.md

     - Timer stalls - the clock will occasionally fail to count a second causing it to fall behind.

-    - Time freeze - because of my use of the function delay() timer is often halted several times while taking user input.
-This bug will be patched soon.

     - Decrementing from 0 occasionally results in a negative value.
 Because all hour and minute values are stored as unsigned integers, they will revert to positive values